 There are many automated systems in use today.
 Most of these systems stay quiet unless there’s a problem, and then they send an email to an IT administrator to take care of the problem.

 However sometimes it works in the reverse – these systems (or even people) send out constant (say daily, or weekly) notifications that let you know when another process has completed (like backups for example, or the intake of end of month expense reports).
 In fact, that’s the whole point of the Schedule Recurring Email add-in, to send out regularly occurring emails on a recurring basis – and some people use it as a “heartbeat monitor” to make sure that a critical system is alive and well, and processing emails normally.
+Continue reading to find out how to detect missing automated emails in Outlook.

 The simplest way to check if the email has arrived or not is to setup a new rule to move the email to a particular Outlook folder that you create.
 Let’s call that folder “Monitored Emails”.
 You then drag that folder into your Favorites folder and you can monitor the unread count there with just a glance: